ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 Besides this first overview of field occupancy, the Rugplot displays on the right-hand side for each state:

 - The transition rule that is checked for (e.g., can sorghum be sown)
-- The results value of the transition rule
+- The results value of the transition rule (e.g., -1)

-E.g., in the here displayed example Rugplot, we see that on the 8th Jan 1985, towards the beginning of the simulation, the field *state* is *"Fallow_postMB"*, the transition rule that is checked for is if sorghum can be sown, and the result value of the transition rule is -1.
+For example, in the here displayed Rugplot, we see that on the 8th Jan 1985, towards the beginning of the simulation, the field *state* is a fallow, the transition rule that is checked for is if sorghum can be sown, and the result value of the transition rule is -1.
 As defined by the **C# code** in the manager script ``SowHarvest_sorghum``, the value -1 is returned if the conditions for sowing a crop are not fulfilled.

 As you can see, the Rugplot is very efficient at providing a big-picture overview of the progression of the simulation.
-If we want to inspect instead a table of major simulation dates, it is more useful to directly navigate to the *Report nodes*.
+If we instead want to inspect a table of major simulation dates, it is more useful to directly navigate to the *Report nodes*.
 When first clicking on ``DailyReport``, you are provided with an extensive table where each row corresponds to daily outputs of the selected reporting variables.
-This kind of numeric output is useful for being synthesised by the graphing tools in APSIM or as input to numeric analysis and visualisation within external tools of your choice.
+This kind of numeric output is useful for being synthesised by the graphing tools in APSIM or as input to numeric analysis and visualisation within external software tools of your choice.
-For direct inspection, variables reported in aggregate form, such as annual totals or averages, or those recorded upon specific events like sowing, flowering, or harvest, are generally more relevant.
+For direct inspection, variables reported in aggregate form, such as annual totals or averages, or those recorded upon specific events like sowing, flowering, or harvest, are more useful.
 For example, the *Report nodes* ``HarvestReport_sorghum`` and ``HarvestReport_mungbean`` provide results of selected variables on the day of harvesting only.
-To inspect these values in a tabular format, click on the ``Data`` tab, after navigating to each *Report node*.
+To inspect these values in a tabular format, click on the ``Data`` tab, after navigating to each respective *Report node*.

 .. figure:: _static/APSIMscreenshot_HarvestReportTableSorghum.png
    :alt: HarvestReportTableSorghum